How often to water indoor plants?

 What to grow in a greenhouse in autumn

-Firstly, winter salad leaves and oriental salad leaves are reliable and easy cropping plants to grow in a greenhouse in autumn.
-Hardier salad leaves like kale and spinach, or oriental salad leaves like pak choi and mizuna are all suitable to grow indoors in autumn.
+Firstly, winter salad leaves and Asian salad leaves are reliable and easy cropping plants to grow in a greenhouse in autumn.
+Hardier salad leaves like kale and spinach, or Asian salad leaves like pak choi and mizuna are all suitable to grow indoors in autumn.
 Plus, salad leaves can be cropped all year round, so you can continue to enjoy them into the winter months.
 Perhaps you don’t fancy salad in the winter?
 No problem, as each of these salad leaves is delicious when added to hearty Asian dishes and stews.

 Additionally, some tasty herbs can be started in the greenhouse in autumn.
-Or if they are already established and growing in the garden, you can pot them up and move them indoors to protect them from frost.
+Or if they are already established and growing in the garden, you can pot them up and move them to be indoor plants to protect them from frost.
 This way, you can enjoy them all winter.
 Herbs like mint can be grown this way, which will be delicious for making festive desserts to enjoy.
 You can also grow chives and parsley in the greenhouse, perfect for garnishing delicious dishes for an extra flavour kick.

 Other plants you can grow in a greenhouse in autumn include: